Malta · tool

 Pastizzi

 Flaky, diamond-shaped pastries filled with either ricotta cheese (pastizzi tal-irkotta) or mushy peas (pastizzi tal-piżelli).
-These are the ultimate cheap, delicious snack.
+These are a ubiquitous and beloved Maltese snack.

-A savory pie made with lampuki (dorado fish) when in season (autumn), often with spinach, tomatoes, olives, and herbs.
-It's a hearty and unique taste of the Mediterranean.
+A savory pie made with the seasonal dorado fish (lampuki), often with spinach, tomatoes, capers, and olives encased in a shortcrust pastry.
+It's a taste of the Mediterranean summer.

-Thin slices of beef rolled around a filling of bacon, hard-boiled eggs, herbs, and breadcrumbs, then braised in a rich tomato and wine sauce.
-It's a comforting and deeply flavorful dish.
+Thin slices of beef rolled around a filling of bacon, hard-boiled eggs, and herbs, then braised in a rich tomato and wine sauce.
+A comforting and flavorful classic.

 Ftira biż-żejt